This resource is one of my favorites for changing the brain and behavior (if you want the change).

 But upping your omega-3 and omega-6 fatty acids may have little effect on your ADHD symptoms.
 What gives?
 Recent research reveals that it’s all about the ratio.

-So now you may say, well, I just need to increase my omega-3 levels, right?
-Oh, how I wish it were so simple.
-Researchers have tried this with only some success.
+s.
 A supplement heavier on the omega-3 than omega-6 side may be better, as indicated by a study that found benefit from giving participants an omega-3/6 supplement containing mostly EPA and DHA (omega-3), with only 60mg of LA (omega-6).